C4Q/AC-iOS-tictactoe/README.md

 1. Fork https://github.com/C4Q/AC-iOS-tictactoe if you haven't already
 2. Clone your **own** fork to a local directory.
 3. At this point you should be able to open the project in that folder and have a working table showing titles and dates.
-Work on the assignment and when you're done when you're done commit inside XCode or on the command line and then run
+Work on the assignment and when you're done when you're done commit inside XCode or on the command line and then run the below.
+That will  push your changes up to that branch on your fork.
 	```
 	git add .
 	git commit -am "I made these changes"
 	git push origin master
 	```
-That will  push your changes up to that branch on your fork.

 4. Feel free to commit early and often as a "checkpoint" of sorts to save your work.
 5. Make a pull request from **your** fork to C4Q/master.
 6. Take a breather.